Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 Hasbro also did a super job on Darth Maul's head.
 Click on the pictures to see a larger version.

-The second series of "Episode 1" characters in the "Action Collection", made in 1998.
+The second series of "Episode 1" characters in the "Action Collection".
 These were some of the smaller characters so they were packaged in smaller boxes with a red design on a black background.
 Anakin was packaged kneeling which looked rather odd.

 Anakin Skywalker (as a boy)

 This was the first "Power of the Force" set for the 12 inch dolls.
-Boxes have green designs on a black background, made in 1998.
+Boxes have a green design on a black background with Darth Vader's face.

-Luke Skywalker in Stormtrooper outfit with Dianoga tenticle (ie: Trash Compactor Monster tenticle)
+Luke Skywalker in Stormtrooper outfit with Dianoga tentacle (Trash Compactor Monster tentacle)

 Ponda Baba Known as "Walrus Man" to fans in the 70s and 80s.
 He comes with a removable arm...ewww!